mattias-jonsson/ansible_role_epel/README.md

 Requirements
 ------------

-This role needs the following collections:
+This role is dependent on the following Ansible collections:

-* community.general.rhsm_repository
+`community.general.rhsm_repository`

 Role Variables
 --------------